 Driving with illegal tint is considered a minor misdemeanor in Ohio.
 If your car does not comply, you may face several consequences.

 Repeat violations can result in higher fines or additional consequences.
-Fixing the issue quickly is usually the best way to avoid ongoing problems.
+Fixing the issue quickly is usually the best way to avoid ongoing problems under Ohio tint laws 2026 and beyond.

 Buying a Vehicle With Tint

-If you buy a used car with tinted windows, you are responsible for ensuring the tint complies with Ohio law.
+If you buy a used car with tinted windows, you are responsible for ensuring the tint complies with the Ohio window tint law.
 Dealers are not required to certify compliance before selling the vehicle.

 To avoid problems, take these steps: